Rally Car Preparation 101

 Suspension can be considered and is an expensive item needed for your rally vehicles preparation.
 Always purchase recognized and renowned brands of suspension parts.
-There are all types of brands which have fancy rally stickers and also priced much cheaper than the renowned brands but don't get caught with these cheap brands as the first 10 km of your rally the suspension will fail and that's where all your rally problems will start.
-With good suspension it will last possibly up to 2 years providing you do not have an accident and bend the suspension, after 2 years you will need to service the 4 shock absorbers and re-install into the vehicle and away you go.
+There are all types of brands which have fancy rally stickers and also priced much cheaper than the renowned brands but don't get caught with these cheap brands.
+In the first 10 km of your rally the suspension will fail and that's where all your rally problems will start.
+With good suspension it will last possibly up to 2 years providing you do not have an accident and bend the suspension.
+After 2 years you will need to service the 4 shock absorbers and re-install into the vehicle and away you go.
 Also with good suspension you will be able to learn to drive better.
-So many beginners in rallying fail because the have not invested in the correct areas, they purchase cheep suspension, find that the vehicle is uncontrollable in their first rally and either crash or damage the chassis of the vehicle.
+So many beginners in rallying fail because the have not invested in the correct areas, they purchase cheap suspension, find that the vehicle is uncontrollable in their first rally, and either crash or damage the chassis of the vehicle.

 When starting out in rallying, forget about horsepower because what you need is a vehicle which will handle properly and will be able to take the rough roads which you will experience in rallying.